07gh/digit_recognition/LDA/readme.txt

 		classifications(i) is the class predicted for observation i in X

-calc_LDA_discriminant.m is a helper function for classify_LDA.m It calculates the discriminant for the given class for the given observationInputs:
+calc_LDA_discriminant.m is a helper function for classify_LDA.m It calculates the discriminant for the given class for the given observation
+Inputs:
 	x -- Observation to calculate disciminant function for.
 One row in X from classify_LDA.m means -- Same as LDA.m
 	C_inv -- Same as LDA.m